Rockncoder/github-stars-material-base/README.md

-# GitHub Stars Material Base
+# GitHub Stars Angular Material Design
 by Troy Miles aka @therockncoder

-github-stars-material-base
+github-stars-md

-Learn to build good Angular apps by pinging the GitHub Search API.
-GitHub Stars is a learning project I use to teach Angular, Angular Material and Angular Unit Testing.
-This skeleton app is designed to teach adding UI with either Angular Material or Material Design Lite.
+GitHub Stars Angular Material Design is based on the GitHub Stars Material Base project.
+In this project we add Angular Material to the app step by step and make it mobile web friendly.

 Other topics I teach:
 * JavaScript